 • Material and methods

 The design of investigations, methods of analysis, source of data and outcome measures should be described in sufficient detail to permit the study to be repeated by others and must include specification of all statistical methods.
-See also EQUATOR reporting guidelines on www.Equator-network.org.
+See also EQUATOR website for reporting guidelines: www.Equator-network.org.

 Measurements should be expressed in SI units with the exception of blood pressure (mmHg).
 See also the IUB Biochemical Nomenclature on http://www.chem.qmw.ac.uk/iubmb/ for further information.